 It isn’t a matter of desire, but a matter of ability.
 It’s not that they don’t ‘want’ to follow through on projects, they just can’t because ADHD affects short term memory and as a result, they may have difficulty completing tasks that require focus or concentration.

 #3: It is the result of bad parenting

 It’s common for kids with ADHD to struggle with certain behaviors because ADHD affects their self-control due to which they experience feelings of restlessness which leads to inappropriate comments or constant fidgeting

 #4: Someone with ADHD is being rude or defiant

 Kids with ADHD are often scolded and told: “act your age” but that’s often not possible for them to do.
 Many children with ADHD also suffer from extreme anxiety symptoms which leads them to behave in a way that reduces their anxiety.

 #5: It affects only boys

 Girls are just as likely to have ADHD as are boys, and gender makes no difference in the symptoms caused by the disorder.
 Since girls with ADHD often display fewer behavioral problems and less noticeable symptoms, the difficulties are often overlooked, and boys are more likely to be diagnosed than girls.

-There are many myths about ADHD which needs to be challenged and debunked.
+There are many myths about Attention Deficit Hyperactive Disorder that needs to be challenged and debunked.
 Problem is that some of these myths have become such an integral part of the ADHD narrative that many mistakes them for a fact.
 All we can do is to keep an open mind that life with ADHD is a little different but it’s a blessing from God like ours.